mieweb/docs/content/functions/encounters/working-in-a-visit-encounter.md

 At the end of the encounter entry screen you will see a section named *Summary*.
 This displays a quick final summary of some sections above that were keyed in.
 It's yet another way to quickly see your summary of this current encounter data but is not editable.
 This final Summary also displays on the "view" and final stored document.

 ![](../working-in-a-visit-encounter.assets/444113140311dc2d001826d33a7fcef5.png)

+Please refer to the [Final Summary Encounter Sections](final-summary-encounter-sections.md) guide for more detailed information.

 ## Closed Encounters